 contacting you with an investment opportunity?

-Check out our tips on avoiding scams and get familiar with the
+Check out our tips to protect yourself from scams to get

 Smart investors don't rush; they plan,

 the reasons why you're investing and only invest in products you